martinjagodic/martinjagodic.com/content/_index.md

 ---
 ## About me

-I'm a web developer working with the [Jamstack](https://jamstack.org/) approach.
+I'm a **web developer** working with the [Jamstack](https://jamstack.org/) approach.
 I am one of the maintainers of [Decap CMS](https://decapcms.org/) and I work at [PM TechHub](https://techhub.p-m.si/), a digital agency.

-I play guitar at death metal band [Armaroth](https://armaroth.bandcamp.com/), and I do outdoor sports, especially trail running.
+I am a founder and guitarist in [Armaroth](https://armaroth.bandcamp.com/), a death metal band.
+I do outdoor sports, especially trail running.

-## Stack/favorite tools
+## My stack and some fave tools

 - [Hugo](https://gohugo.io/)
 - [Decap CMS](https://decapcms.org/)